ahnpj/incident-response-and-investigations/identity-and-email-compromise-investigations/business-email-compromise-mailbox-rule-abuse-investigation/investigation-walkthrough.md

 ### MITRE ATT&CK Mapping (Table View)

+This section provides a high-level summary table of observed ATT&CK tactics and techniques.
+For evidence-backed mappings tied to specific artifacts, timestamps, and investigation steps, see: **`mitre-attack-mapping.md`**

 | Tactic | Technique | Description |
 |------|-----------|-------------|
 | Initial Access | **Phishing (T1566)** | Email messages impersonating a trusted third party were used to initiate contact and establish trust with the victim, consistent with phishing-based initial access observed in the investigation. |